BOXFoundation/whitepaper/whitepaper.md

 # Token Distribution

 Before the official launch of the native blockchain on the ContentBox Platform, BOX will be launched using Ethereum ERC 20 token standard.
-Once the main net of BOX Chain is online and stable, the ERC20 token will be converted to the chain token on a 1-1 basis.
+Once the main net of BOX Payout is online and stable, the ERC20 token will be converted to the chain token on a 1-1 basis.

 ## Allocations